LAMDA-CL/ICCV25-ENGINE/README.md

 </div>

-The code repository for "[External Knowledge Injection for CLIP-Based Class-Incremental Learning](https://arxiv.org/abs/2503.08510)"  in PyTorch.
+The code repository for "[External Knowledge Injection for CLIP-Based Class-Incremental Learning](https://arxiv.org/abs/2503.08510)" (ICCV 2025)  in PyTorch.
 If you use any content of this repo for your work, please cite the following bib entry:

 ```bibtex
 @article{zhou2025external,